 Every restaurant or food preparation business follows the four food service keys.

 - Clean.
 Food service workers are usually required to wash hands for at least 20 seconds with soap and water, thoroughly clean all fruits and vegetables, and use disposable paper towels for any spills instead of cloth towels.
+Here are some restaurant cleaning supplies that can help, along with our resource on cleaning bars.

 - Separate.
 Cross-contamination is avoided by using separate cutting boards for meat and produce, washing all surfaces meat touches with soap and water, storing meat separately, and not placing cooked food on any surface that previously held uncooked food.